leandrosousa110490/DuckDb/README.md

   - Import files containing the same sheet name
   - Choose between using only common columns or all columns
   - Add to existing table, create new, or replace existing
-- **NEW**: Bulk import multiple Parquet files from a folder
+- **NEW**: Bulk import multiple CSV files from a folder
-  - Automatically finds and combines all parquet files
+  - Auto-detect or specify delimiter for CSV files
   - Choose between using only common columns or all columns
   - Add to existing table, create new, or replace existing
-  - Tracks source filename for every imported row

 ### Data Export
 - Export query results to CSV